Hinduism in Suriname: Language

 In contrast to the neighbouring Guyanese Hindus who speak English, most of the Surinamese Hindus speak Sarnami Hindustani.
 This is largely because the Dutch did not force the Indo-Caribbean population to abandon their native languages, unlike in British colonies like Trinidad and Guyana, where English was imposed as a means of attempting to erase cultural and religious traditions.

 Festivals

 Diwali and Holi are national holidays in Suriname.

+List of Hindu temples

+The following is a list of Hindu temples in Suriname: